 December 29, 1999: Apple starts shipping its unfathomably large 22-inch Cinema Display.

-The biggest LCD computer display available anywhere in 1999, Apple’s all-digital flat panel is a far cry from the bulky cathode ray tube monitor the then-current iMac sported.
-It is also Apple’s first widescreen display and the first to sport a digital video interface.
+The biggest LCD computer display available anywhere at the time, Apple’s all-digital flat panel is a far cry from the bulky cathode ray tube monitor of the popular iMac G3, which took the world by storm the previous year.
+It is also Apple’s first widescreen display — and the first to sport a digital video interface.

 Vigo Krumins is a German-based web designer and when it comes to accessories he does not mess around.
 He collaborates with different high-quality accessory companies to build his dream setup.
 He says “companies reach out to me and if I like their stuff, we agree that they send me their products and I feature them in my posts giving my honest opinion about them.”

 His monitor is a blast from the past.
 He has an Apple Cinema Display.
 Even though Apple discontinued them in 2011, the screen quality is still great.
 The exterior even resembles the Pro XDR display, albeit bulkier.
 He has the late 2008 version and has no plans to replace it with a newer monitor, unless of course, “Apple will release a cheaper version of the Apple Pro Display XDR.”
 Keep dreaming Vigo!

 Good cable management is harder than it looks.
 I should know: Both my home office and my work office are a mess of wires, despite trying to sort things out numerous times.

 Unlike my failed attempts, this week’s three iSetups submissions get it down to a fine art. iSetups is our new show that highlights the best Apple-centric setups submitted by our viewers.
 (You’ll also get plenty of tips and tricks for how you can improve your own setup.)